jh4843/jh4843/README.md

 ## Jaehyeok portfolio

-### Indroducing myse
+### Indroducing myself

 Hi there 👋

-I started working as a S/W developer in semiconductor fields & medical device (PACS, Picture Archiving and Communication System)
+Working as a S/W developer in semiconductor fields & medical device (PACS, Picture Archiving and Communication System).
+Hope to be a program developer away from the machinery. 🙏

 ### Portfolio site